 System identifies Phase 0 user and allows the user to submit request without identifying the manager

-The Phase 0 users request status will be approved by default and is not required to gain access to the building.
+The Phase 0 user’s request status will be approved by default and is not required to gain access to the building.

 The employee’s manager specified in the User Setting Table will be automatically assigned in the AccessRequest (prevents the request from be orphaned in the dashboard)

-The system will not need to trigger an email or notification when the request is submitted.
+The system will not trigger an email or notification when the request is submitted.

 From a security point of view, all phase 0 users are considered mission critical and are to be given access without showing proof.
 A list of phase 0 users will be maintained and provided by email to the security team daily and the security team will ensure that commissionaires have a list of phase 0 staff.